Skip to main content

 This is the system that interests 95% of French families.
 It includes:

-- 6 universities: UCLouvain (Louvain-la-Neuve), ULB (Brussels), ULiège, UNamur, UMons, Université Saint-Louis Brussels
+• 6 universities: UCLouvain (Louvain-la-Neuve), ULB (Brussels), ULiège, UNamur, UMons, and Université Saint-Louis (now integrated into UCLouvain since 2024, but retaining its own campus in Brussels)

 All courses are in French.
 Fees are regulated.
-The degree is recognised in France.
+The degree benefits from strong readability in France thanks to the Bologna framework.

 Flemish Community (Dutch-speaking)

-KU Leuven (world top 50), Universiteit Gent, VUB, Universiteit Antwerpen.
+KU Leuven, regularly ranked in the world top 50 (QS, THE), Universiteit Gent, VUB, Universiteit Antwerpen.
 Courses mainly in Dutch, with some English-taught Master’s.
 Less relevant for francophone families unless the child is bilingual FR/NL or targets a specific English programme.

 German-speaking Community